TheCryOfSamMcGee/HeroWarsAutoplay/README.md

 ## Donations:

-I do have a full-time job, but my ex-wife left me and tried to take full custody of our son.
-I made sure she failed, but I'm strapped for time and cash, so if you like these scripts, please feel free to donate!
+I do have a full-time job, but I'm also a single father of a toddler.
+If you like these scripts, please feel free to donate!
 If no one donates, I'll probably stop developing this, and focus on other side projects instead.

 | Paypal | CashApp |